Britain cautions Russia not to use detained ex-U.S. marine as pawn

 According to his brother David, Whelan was in Moscow to attend the wedding of a fellow retired marine.
 When he was detained he was staying with the rest of the wedding party at Moscow’s upmarket Metropol hotel, the brother said.
 He did not specify where the wedding itself took place.

-An employee at the hotel, who spoke on condition, said on Friday they could not access the hotel’s database to check, but could not recall any weddings being scheduled at the hotel in the second half of December.
+An employee at the hotel, who spoke on condition of anonymity, said on Friday they could not access the hotel’s database to check, but could not recall any weddings being scheduled at the hotel in the second half of December.

-Additional reporting by Polina Devitt in Moscow; Writing by Christian Lowe; Editing by Mark Heinrich
+Additional reporting by Polina Devitt in Moscow and Barbara Goldberg in New York; Writing by Christian Lowe; Editing by Mark Heinrich and James Dalgleish